gdepeute/dae.notes/cust.axa.md

 - Elisa Rodrigo Verdu / based in Barcelona
   - Health and Safety officer
   - Wants to restart monthly checkin's that Sheila used to do
-- Clean up credentialed users
+- ## Clean up credentialed users
-  -
 - Feels things are more US-centric
   - Historical data on Paris flooding
-  - Air Quality
+  - Air Quality - what about Purple Air
+  - In DA can see the nuclear power plants, but not in DAE